 Send A Quote To Your Customer

-After crunching all the numbers, the quote for sending to your prospective customer is ready by this time.
-Ensure to present it professionally on branded letterheads or forms.
-Using a painters’ business management software makes this easier.
+After preparing your quotes for prospective customers, present them on branded letterheads or forms.
+Using a painters’ business management software is easier.
 You can create a personalized template outlining the project scope and all services to provide.
 And, you can use the software’s mobile application to send the invoice.

 What To Do If The Customers Gets Lower Quote From Other Painters